pytest

 return factorial

-1. Create a test file.
+1. Create a new, appropriately-named test file for math.py.

 2. Implement one or more test cases that cover all program paths in the function.